ZopaPublic/react-components/src/components/organisms/Carousel/README.md

 Carousel component to be used together with `<Carousel.Slide />`, `<Carousel.SlideIcon />`, `<Carousel.SlideText />`.

-The Carousel starts up for widths which are smaller than `grid.breakpoints.m` (768px).
+The Carousel kicks in for widths which are smaller than `grid.breakpoints.m` (768px).

-**To test the following examples resize your window and refresh.**
+**To test the following examples resize your window and refresh\*.**

+\*To prevent the page from jumping up and down when browsing through slides of different height each slide is given a minimum height equal to the height of the highest slide - hence the need to refresh after resizing.

 ## Example